Power-to-weight ratio: Fuel cell stacks and flow cell batteries

 Fuel cells and flow cells, although perhaps using similar chemistry to batteries, do not contain the energy storage medium or fuel.
 With a continuous flow of fuel and oxidant, available fuel cells and flow cells continue to convert the energy storage medium into electric energy and waste products.
-Fuel cells distinctly contain a fixed electrolyte whereas flow cells also require a continuous flow of electrolyte.
+Fuel cells contain a fixed electrolyte, whereas flow cells require a continuous flow of electrolyte.
 Flow cells typically have the fuel dissolved in the electrolyte.